-As a result, in the fund financial statements, fund balances can now be classified as follows:
+In the fund financial statements, fund balances are classified as follows:

 Nonspendable-Amounts that cannot be spent either because they are in nonspendable form or because they are legally or contractually required to be maintained intact.
-Examples are inventory and prepaid expenses or monies held in trust.
+Examples are inventory or monies held in trust.